nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clearing all data : `clear`

-Deprecated: essentially same function as `delete` Removes all contacts from the PartyPlanet's Contact List.
+Deprecated: essentially same function as `delete`

+Removes all contacts from the PartyPlanet's Contact List.

 Format: `clear`

 ### Deleting contacts : `delete`

-Deletes the specified person from the PartyPlanet's Contact List.
+Deletes person(s) from the PartyPlanet's Contact List.

 Format: `delete [{INDEX [INDEX]... | -t TAG [-t TAG]...}]`
 * If no parameters: